George Fox: Spiritual crisis and first journey

-In September 1643 Fox "left my relations, and broke off all familiarity or fellowship with young or old."
-His journey progressed slowly at first, and he spent time living near to Drayton-in-the-Clay, in Lutterworth, the former home and the burial place of the Lollard leader John Wycliffe, and in Northampton.
-Later he traveled south from Northampton, staying awhile at Newport Pagnell, before arriving at Barnet in June, 1644.
-He passed through predominantly parliamentarian regions, however both Roundhead and Cavalier troops were stationed in the villages and towns along his route.
-While at Barnet, Fox was torn by depression (perhaps from the temptations of the resort town near London).
+His journey progressed slowly at first, and he spent time living near to Drayton, in Lutterworth (the former home and burial place of the Lollard leader John Wycliffe) and in Northampton.
+Later he travelled south from Northampton, staying awhile at Newport Pagnell, before arriving at Barnet in June, 1644.
+He passed through predominantly parliamentarian regions, however, both Roundhead and Cavalier troops were stationed in the villages and towns along his route.
+While at Barnet, Fox was torn by depression and perhaps physical urges (Barnet was a rural resort for London and staging post of the Parliamentarian Army, noted for its prostitutes during the Civil War).
 He alternately shut himself in his room for days at a time or went out alone into the countryside.
 He was about 20 years old at this time.

 First visit to London

-Though still afflicted by melancholy, Fox notes in his Journal that he did at length leave Barnet for the City of London in 1644, securing lodgings and renewing acquaintance with his uncle, Pickering, a Baptist minister.
-Fox's first visit to London coincided closely with serious developments within both the conformist Puritans and the pre-existing nonconformist churches – perhaps referred to obliquely by his line in the Journal, "I looked upon the great professors of the city of London".
-His own uncles nascent Baptists were still firmly on the radical edge of the Puritan movement and, as he noted, "still tender".
-It was in October 1644 that seven London Baptist congregations issued the First London Baptist Confession.
-This was itself a response to the official Westminster Assembly of Puritan divines, meeting just up the River Thames, in the Jerusalem Chamber at Westminster Abbey, on the orders of the Long Parliament.
-This group was responsible for drafting the constitutional documents for a never realised state Presbyterian Church of England - the Westminster Confession and the Directory of Public Worship, both of which were published in 1644.
-Fox's depression continued during his time in London, and his increasing disaffection from both mainstream and radical Puritanism is evident in his reaction to the London professors: "I saw all was dark and under the chain of darkness."
+Still afflicted by melancholy, Fox left Barnet for the City of London in late summer 1644, securing lodgings and renewing acquaintance with his uncle, William (or Edward) Pickering, a Baptist minister.
+Fox's first visit to London coincided closely with important developments among both the conformist Puritans and the Independents and radicals – perhaps referred to obliquely by his line in the Journal, "I looked upon the great professors of the city of London".
+He noted that many in his uncle's nascent Baptist movement were, as he put it, "still tender" (i.e. not hidebound by Calvinist doctrine and still open to personal religious experience).
+Nevertheless, it was in October 1644, almost certainly while Fox was in the city, that seven London Baptist congregations issued the First London Baptist Confession, a firmly Particular or Calvinist statement of faith.
+This was a response to the official Westminster Assembly of Puritan divines, meeting just up the River Thames, in the Jerusalem Chamber at Westminster Abbey, on the orders of the Long Parliament.
+This group was responsible for drafting the constitutional documents for a never realised state Presbyterian Church of England, the Westminster Confession and the Directory of Public Worship, both of which were published in 1644.
+Fox's depression continued during his time in London, while his disaffection from both mainstream and the radical Baptists increased.